-On an annual basis a chemical water sample analysis is performed by an outside testing facility.
+On an annual basis a chemical water sample analysis is performed by an accredited laboratory.
 Two samples are taken: one from the water source (lake) and one from a point of consumption inside the building.
-The samples are shipped to a testing facility where they are analyzed for the physical and chemical water properties listed below.
+The samples are shipped to a testing facility where they are analyzed for the physical and chemical water properties listed in the table below.